chop-dbhi/backtoschool/README.md

 ### Continue at home

 If you'd like to continue at home check out our releases page at https://github.com/chop-dbhi/backtoschool/releases for a copy of the python project you worked on today.
-You can also continue to play around with webpage editor at http://chop-dbhi.github.io/backtoschool/.
+You can also continue to play around with the webpage editor at http://chop-dbhi.github.io/backtoschool/.
 Take a look at the JavaScript tab to learn about writing code to modify webpages on the fly.

 ---